synfinner/SocketTrack/README.md

 # SocketTrack

-Tracking with WebSocket and pywebsockets
+Tracking with WebSocket, XHR, and pywebsockets

 ## Setup